 Great Sand Dunes National Park and Preserve includes a diverse cross-section of vegetation representative of the San Luis Valley and the Sangre de Cristo mountain range.
-From the valley floor on the western boundary of the park to the mountain crest in the national preserve, seven general life zones (habitats) support a dramatic array of distinct plant communities that have been classified into 27 broader ecological systems.
+From the valley floor on the western boundary of the park, to the mountain crest in the national preserve, a dramatic variety of life zones (habitats) support distinct plant communities that have been classified into broader ecological systems.
 Over 620 vascular plant species are known for the park and an additional 400 taxa could reasonably be expected to occur within its boundaries (Spackman et al. 2004).
 The park supports rare plant taxa that are discussed in the "Ecologically Critical Areas" section.
-For this GMP, vegetation is described in terms of broad life zones, associated ecological systems (NatureServe 2005), and nonnative plant species.
-Plant communities at the association and alliance levels of the National Vegetation Classification System are presently being sampled and classified by the Colorado Natural Heritage Program (CNHP) and NatureServe under the National Park Vegetation Mapping Program.
-This detailed classification and an associated vegetation map should be available during fiscal year (FY) 2007.
-There are seven plant associations known within the park and reported and described by CNHP that are considered critically imperiled; these are discussed in detail in the "Ecologically Critical Areas" section of this chapter.
+For this GMP, vegetation is described in terms of broad life zones, associated ecological systems, and nonnative plant species.
+Plant communities at the association level are being determined by the Colorado Natural Heritage Program (CNHP) and NatureServe under the National Park Vegetation Mapping Program.
+This information should be available during fiscal year (FY) 2007.
+There are seven plant associations known within the park that are considered critically imperiled; these are discussed in detail in the "Ecologically Critical Areas" section of this chapter.